iwanlevin/Individualproject_COSC310/README.md

 `pip install -U scikit-learn`

+Next you need to install the packages for Google Translate and Wolfram alpha.
+Type the following in the command prompt:

+`pip install googletrans == 3.1.0a0`

+`pip install wolframalpha == 5.0.0`

 You should then open up a Python interactive console (IDLE) and download all nltk packages by:

 `import nltk`